nicolascodet/windmilltest/README.md

-# Windmill Chat Automation
+# Windmill Chat Automation (MCP-Powered)

-A white-label chat interface that converts natural language requests into Windmill workflows.
+A clean chat interface that uses Windmill's Model Context Protocol (MCP) to let users create automations in natural language.

+## How It Works

+Windmill exposes an MCP endpoint that gives LLMs direct access to:
+- Create resources (OAuth connections)
+- Create scripts and flows
+- Set up schedules
+- Execute workflows

+Your chat messages are sent to Windmill's MCP, which handles all the automation creation.

 ## Features

-✅ **Daily Schedules**: "Summarize my Gmail every day at 9am" ✅ **Event Triggers**: "When webhook received, send Slack message" ✅ **Immediate Runs**: "Run the sales report now"
+✅ **Natural Language**: "Summarize my Gmail every day at 9am" ✅ **Direct Windmill Integration**: Uses Windmill's native MCP endpoint ✅ **No Manual JSON**: Windmill handles the orchestration ✅ **Real Automations**: Creates actual working flows in your workspace
-✅ **AI-Powered Intent Parsing** (optional with Claude)

 ## Quick Start